Bojinka plot: Bombs

 The "Mark II microbombs" would have Casio digital watches as the timers, stabilizers that looked like cotton balls, and an undetectable quantity of nitroglycerin as the explosive.
-Other ingredients included glycerin, nitrate, sulfuric acid, and minute concentrations of nitrobenzene, silver azide (silver trinitride), and liquid acetone.
+Other ingredients included glycerin, nitric and sulfuric acid, and minute concentrations of nitrobenzene, silver azide (silver trinitride), and liquid acetone.
 Two 9-volt batteries in each bomb were used as a power source, connected to light bulb filaments that would detonate the bomb.
 Murad and Yousef wired a silicon controlled rectifier as the switch to trigger the filaments to detonate the bomb.
 There was an external socket hidden when the wires were pushed under the watch base as the bomber would wear it.
 The alteration was so small that the watch could still be worn in a normal manner.

 Yousef got batteries past airport security during his December 11 test bombing of Philippine Airlines Flight 434 by hiding them in hollowed-out heels of his shoes.
 Yousef smuggled the nitroglycerin on board by putting it inside a small container, supposedly containing contact lens cleaning solution.